-In this post, I’ll lay out the top 3 Analytics & BI Platforms that I recommend to my clients, which may not always align with what Gartner says.
+In this post, I’ll lay out the top three analytics and BI platforms I recommend to my clients, which may not always align with what Gartner says.
 There are always niche use cases that require different solutions and tools, but these typically cover the use cases I see at mid-size to large enterprise environments today.

 There are many, many posts that compare these tools as if one is better than the other — I won’t attempt to do that here, primarily because it always depends on your own needs and environment.
-Instead, I’ll give a digestible C-level / Director-level oriented guide of what each one excels at and where they fall short.
+Instead, I’ll give a digestible C-level/director-level guide of what each one excels at and where they fall short.

 Several new players made their way up, and Microsoft continued to execute on its vision to become the clear leader (with a caveat).

 Microsoft was incredibly smart and deliberate about how to market this tool.
 You sign up, get a free trial, and you have a working dashboard within 10 minutes.
 After that, you pay $10/user/month.
 Why wouldn’t you use this, given the low cost and ease of starting?
 (Not to mention, their desktop tool is completely free.)

 I’ve seen many clients with a growing Power BI deployment, sometimes consciously, but sometimes before a data strategy is even in place.
 It’s just so easy and cost-effective that Power BI often becomes the de-facto tool at an organization solely because their current analytics tools (or Excel) just weren’t working for them.

 Power BI is an awesome dashboard tool, and Microsoft has the ecosystem to support just about every reporting scenario, from standard reports (SSRS) to tabular in-memory models (SSAS) to Excel-driven analysis and discovery within Power BI dashboards.
 It works, and it works well, assuming you’re bought into the Microsoft ecosystem.